-Ravenglass is the home of the narrow gauge Eskdale and Ravenglass Railway with daily steam trains up the Eskdale valley.
-This is known locally as ' La'l Ratty' ,you can find further details of timetables etc by googling that.
+Ravenglass is the home of the narrow gauge Eskdale and Ravenglass railway with daily steam trains up the Eskdale valley.
+This is known locally as ' La'l Ratty' so by googling that you get further details of timetables etc.

-Lots of books scattered around the house in various bookcases which you're welcome to borrow/exchange, OS maps and Wainwrights to borrow.
+Lots of books scattered around the house in various bookcases which you're welcome to borrow, OS maps and Wainwright Guides to borrow.

-You can find out whats going on at The Old Rectory by googling 'The Old Rectory Bootle (website hidden)' which shows all the HelpXing thats going on at the moment.
-We have several HelpXers staying with us at the moment who you will see there and meet during your stay.
+You can find out whats going on at The Old Rectory by googling 'The Old Rectory Bootle (SENSITIVE CONTENTS HIDDEN)' which shows all the pig,duck,hen and goose action.

 To find us, come to Bootle ( Cumbria, not Liverpool!) on the GPS.
-From the south, on the A595, go straight on through the village past the Post Office and the Church on your right, then take the first small turn off to the right after 100 yds past the church and folllow the arrow to the Old Rectory.
-From the north on the A595, pass the flashing 30 mph sign at the entrance to the village, then take the small turn off to the left after 150 yds (before the church) and follow the arrow to the Old Rectory.
+From the south Barrow end, on the A595, go straight on through the village past the Post Office and the Church on your right.
+50 yds after the church take the very first (very small) drive way off to the right and follow the arrow to the Old Rectory.
+From the north (Whitehaven) end on the A595, pass the flashing 30 mph sign at the entrance to the village, then take the small turn off to the left after 150 yds (before the church) and follow the arrow to the Old Rectory.

-Wi-Fi, Sky in living room with open fire, cooking facilities in our kitchen open for use if desired, tea coffee and biscuits in the rooms.
-Large outside area including paddock with the resident pigs.Guides to local walks and maps, and to local restaurants/pubs.
+Wi-Fi, TV in living room with open fire, cooking facilities in our kitchen open for use if desired, tea coffee and biscuits in the rooms.
+Large outside area including paddock with the resident pigs, ducks and hens.
+We have guides to local walks and maps, and to local restaurants/pubs.

 We try to judge what our guests want, and behave accordingly, any involvement in family life is welcome.

-Being on the western side of the Lake District,this is a quiet part of the National Park away from the hurly-burly of Windermere etc. We think that we have fells and valleys such as Wasdale and Eskdale that more than rival those in the more popular areas without the crowds.
+Being on the western side of the Lake District,this a quiet part of the National Park away from the hurly-burly of Windermere etc. The western fells and valleys such as Wasdale and Eskdale rival those in the more popular areas. and are much more peaceful.

 There is a train service along the Cumbrian coast line which gives access to the towns of Whitehaven, Barrow and Carlisle.
 There is a narrow guage railway that connects at Ravenglass up the Eskdale valley.